witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 Select the WiFi icon in the upper dock.
 It is signal design that looks like a piece of pie.
 You should see the visible WiFi networks in range.
 If you do not, I found that toggling the selected driver off and back on solved the trick on more than one occasion.

 Select your desired network and authenticate as necessary.
 Open Firefox and navigate to a website.

+Navigate to [Firebug](http://getfirebug.com/) ```http://getfirebug.com/``` in Firefox.

 Keep an eye on the WiFi icon in the upper right corner.
 It's appearance indicates whether your computer is connected to a WiFi signal and the strength of the signal if connected to a network.

+If you connected to the Firebug homepage, you have an internet connection through your WiFi configuration and the Firebug page is not experiencing a service interruption.
+You are ready to move on.

+If you did not connect to the Firebug page with the available link to download, try to navigate to a site like [Google](google.com) ```google.com``` or [Mozilla](mozilla.org) ```mozilla.org```.
+If you could not access either of these, select the WiFi icon in the upper right corner to inspect the available networks and begin troubleshooting.
+This is not a troubleshooting guide and I would recommend using the RSAP method to the best of your ability to solve your connection problem.

 ### Install Firebug for a Browser Debugging Tool